-Reports about the difficulty of getting loans forgiven by Public Service Loan Forgiveness (PSLF) are all over the place.
-Some say that after ten years of government or non-profit work, loans will quickly disappear.
-Others indicate that 99% of the people who apply for Public Service Loan Forgiveness are denied.
+Reports about how hard it is to qualify for Public Service Loan Forgiveness (PSLF) are all over the place.
+Some think that after ten years of government or non-profit work, loans will easily disappear.
+Others indicate that 99% of the people who apply for Public Service Loan Forgiveness are denied and that PSLF is nearly impossible.

 The reality is somewhere in the middle.